 - Know the Minimum Heights: Some rides at Orlando theme parks are better suited for toddlers than others.
 A complete guide to age and height restrictions is available from each theme park’s website.

 Learn more: Free Things for Families in Orlando

 Walt Disney World Resort for Toddlers

-Storybook legends and flights of fancy become real at Walt Disney World’s Magic Kingdom® in Orlando.
-For instance, Disney’s Magic Kingdom features several parades, shows and rides that are perfect for toddlers, including the 10 attractions spotlighted below.
+Storybook legends and flights of fancy become real at Magic Kingdom® Park in Orlando.
+For starters, the park features several parades, shows and rides that are perfect for toddlers, including the 10 attractions spotlighted below.

-Preschoolers will also enjoy a visit to Disney’s Animal Kingdom®, where the whole family can visit with amazing exotic wildlife at Kilimanjaro Safaris.
+Preschoolers will also enjoy a visit to Disney’s Animal Kingdom® Theme Park, where the whole family can visit with amazing exotic wildlife at Kilimanjaro Safaris®.
 The park’s numerous self-guided walking tours provide even more chances to see mesmerizing animals in action.

-10 Attractions for Toddlers at Disney's Magic Kingdom
+10 Attractions for Toddlers at Magic Kingdom® Park

 - Mad Tea Party